mattppal/blog/src/content/blog/making-the-most-of-airflow.md

 > Task logs are visible right there in the console, instead of hidden away inside the task log files b.
 It is about an order of magnitude quicker to run the tasks than before (i.e. it gets to running the task code so much quicker) c.
 Everything runs in one process, so you can put a breakpoint in your IDE, and configure it to run `airflow dags test <mydag>` then debug code!

-Using the new testing framework, you can mock inputs, like execution date, local connections, and run configs from the command line.
+Using the new testing framework, you can mock inputs, like execution date, connections, and configs, from the command line.
 This is as simple as adding an `if __name__ == "__main__":` to the bottom of your DAG— you can then pass inputs using the `.test()` method, for example:

 ```python
 ...